lucasnamac/flu-prediction/README.md

 ## Acknowledgments

 This project was inspired on Koodli's work.
-It's can accessed by clicking [here](https://github.com/RK900/Flu-Prediction.git).
+It's can be accessed by clicking [here](https://github.com/RK900/Flu-Prediction.git).